northscaler/cassandra-test-support/README.md

 Instead of `9042`, which might already be in use on developers' machines when they run integration tests, the default configuration uses `19042`.
 It is a `TODO` to search for an available port.

->NOTE: This module detects when it's running in a CI/CD pipeline by seeing if the environment variable `CI_COMMIT_SHA` is of nonzero length.
+>NOTE: This module detects when it's running in a CI/CD pipeline by seeing if the environment variable `CI` is of nonzero length.

 ### Environment variables